venu-shastri/ooad-uml-knowledge/Case-Study-1-Solution.md

 		-** "I"** an object who provide service or who realize contract -One Can realize/implement any number of interfaces
 		- Avoid Fat interfaces - use **Interface Segregation Principle**

+### abstract classes and methods
+- Code Reuse
+- Instantiation Restricted
+- Can have 0 or many abstract methods(template methods)
+- Concrete